-Students who pass all sections of the CPS exam will be granted credit for 15 hours from the Business Office Systems & Support (BOSS) courses.
-Choose five of the following courses:
+Students who pass all sections of the Certified Administrator Professional (CAP) exam will be granted credit for 15 hours (or five courses) from a selected list of DCCCD BOSS courses:

 |Comments or technical problems to: Webmaster.
 Please read our Disclaimer, and Privacy and Security commitment.

 Educational opportunities are offered by the Dallas County Community College District without regard to race, color, age, national origin, religion, sex, or disability.